 Once you have found faculty members willing to serve in all three roles, e-mail their names to the Doctoral Programs Office.
 The committee is official when the Assistant Dean of Academic Research sends out a confirmation e-mail to you and the committee members.
 At that time an electronic form will be generated for signatures and sent to your CUC e-mail address from Adobe Sign.
 This form will serve as an internal record for CUC..

 Q: What do I do once my dissertation committee has been approved?

 Contact your dissertation chairperson.
-Think of your chairperson as your mentor, your advisor, and your guide on the road to dissertation completion.
+Think of your chairperson as your mentor and your guide on the road to dissertation completion.
 It is your responsibility to reach out to your chairperson to determine how he or she would like to proceed with your dissertation experience.

 The chairperson leads the dissertation committee.
 There is no one way, no right or wrong way to chair a dissertation committee.
 Hence, candidates can expect some variation in the committee experience.
 However, the chairperson is the gatekeeper for your dissertation experience and should be consulted first prior to working independently or contacting committee members.
 All dissertation work must be coordinated by the chairperson.